DataDog/hiring-engineers/answers.md

 I also add tag using the UI
 ![datadog.conf](images/hostmap.png)

+both tags appear in the host map page.

 I choose MySQL and install the respective Datadog integration by following instructions [here](https://app.datadoghq.com/account/settings#integrations/mysql)

 And check if the integration is ok by using the command :